chqoot-vgxu/6502emu/README.md

 ### Interrupts (WIP)
-Not yet working, the following are just ideas on how to handle them.
+Not fully tested but seems to be working.

 #### NMI
 The Non Maskable Interrupt is triggered by a falling edge on INT0.